General Maritime Treaty of 1820: Agreements

-The first article of the treaty says; "There shall be a cessation of plunder and piracy by land and sea on the part of the Arabs, who are parties to this contract, for ever."
-It goes on to define piracy as being any attack that is not an action of "acknowledged war".
+The first article of the treaty says, "There shall be a cessation of plunder and piracy by land and sea on the part of the Arabs, who are parties to this contract, for ever."
+It goes on to define piracy as any attack that is not an action of "acknowledged war".
 The "pacificated Arabs" agree, on land and sea, to carry a flag being a red rectangle contained within a white border of equal width to the contained rectangle, "with or without letters on it, at their option".
 This flag was to be a symbol of peace with the British government and each other.

 The vessels of the "friendly Arabs" were to carry a paper (register), signed by their chief and detailing the vessel.
-They should also carry a documented port clearance, which would name the "Nacodah" (today generally spelled nakhuda), crew and number of armed men on board as well as the port of origin and destination.
-They would produce these on request to any British or other vessel which requested them.

-The treaty also makes provision for the exchange of envoys, for the "friendly Arabs" to act in concert against outside forces and to desist from putting people to death after they have given up their arms or to carry them off as slaves.
-The treaty prohibits slaving "from the coasts of Africa or elsewhere" or the carrying of slaves in their vessels.
-The "friendly Arabs", flying the agreed flag, would be free to enter, leave and trade with British ports and "if any should attack them, the British Government will take notice of it."
+They should also carry a documented port clearance, which would name the "Nacodah" (today generally spelled nakhuda), crew, and number of armed men on board, as well as the port of origin and destination.
+They would produce these on request to any British or other vessel that requested them.
+The treaty also makes provision for the exchange of envoys, for the "friendly Arabs" to act in concert against outside forces, and to desist from putting people to death after they have given up their arms or to carry them off as slaves.
+The treaty prohibits the enslaving "from the coasts of Africa or elsewhere" or the carrying of slaves in their vessels.
+The "friendly Arabs", flying the agreed flag, would be free to enter, leave, and trade with British ports, and "if any should attack them, the British Government will take notice of it."